 If someone has a Work Phone extension, place the extension in the Work Phone Ext. field, rather than at the end of the Work Phone field.

-Enter the Home Address of all Contacts in the Home Address field (if applicable) and enter any Other Address, such as a Work Address, Shipping Address, etc., in the Other Address field, specifying what type of address this is in the Other Address Type field (i.e. “Work Address”).
+Enter the Home Address of Contacts in the Home Address field (if applicable) and enter any Other Address, such as a Work Address, Shipping Address, etc., in the Other Address field, specifying what type of address this is in the Other Address Type field (i.e. “Work Address”).

 Unassigned, Unknown, and Prospect are placeholder Accounts.
 If you know where a Contact works, please update this Account field with that information.